Anna-Myzukina/facebook-clone/README.md

 ## Features
 - [ ] A user can register for an account
-- [ ] A user can login and logout
+- [ ] A user can log in and logout
 - [ ] A user can change their details
-- [ ] Bootstrap source in vendor/assets
+- [ ] The Bootstrap source in vendor/assets
-- [ ] Font awesome CSS source
+- [ ] Font Awesome CSS source

 ## Future features
 - [ ] Users can upload profile photos.